Cresemba (Isavuconazole)

 What Is Cresemba Used For?

-Cresemba contains isavuconazole, an antifungal medicine that treats serious fungal infections in adults and children over 1 year old.
+Cresemba is an antifungal medication that treats serious fungal infections in adults and children over 1 year old.

 Primary Uses

-Cresemba treats invasive aspergillosis (infection caused by Aspergillus fungus) and invasive mucormycosis (infection caused by Mucorales fungus when amphotericin B treatment isn’t suitable).
+Cresemba treats invasive aspergillosis (infection caused by Aspergillus fungus) and mucormycosis (infection caused by Mucorales fungus) when amphotericin B treatment is not appropriate.

 How It Works